-The aim of the "BIRO - Best Information through Regional Outcomes: a Shared Evidence-Based Diabetes Information System to Support European Health Policy" project is to provide an ad hoc, evidence and population-based information system for diabetes, to support prevention, coordinated care and outcomes management on a continuous basis.
+The aim of the "BIRO - Best Information through Regional Outcomes : a Shared Evidence-Based Diabetes Information System to Support European Health Policy" project is to provide an ad hoc, evidence and population-based information system for diabetes, to support prevention, coordinated care and outcomes management on a continuous basis.

-The aim of this clinical review is to give an overview of the existing literature in order to propose a set of relevant provider-level measures that can also be used for benchmarking of diabetes prevention and care in the different European health care systems.
+The aim of this clinical review is to give an overview of the existing literature in order to propose a set of relevant measures collected routinely at the provider level that can also be used for benchmarking of diabetes prevention and care in the different European health care systems.